 Getting Around Molokai

-- The price of gasoline is extremely high on Molokai despite the island’s close proximity to Maui.
+- The price of gasoline is extremely high on Molokai.
 Just to give you some sense, when the price of a gallon was $3 in Honolulu and $2.20 on the mainland, it was $4.75 on Molokai!
 The island sees some of the highest gas prices in the US.
 That said, distances are not great so it makes swallowing this pill a bit easier.

-- Gas stations are only found in Kaunakakai so take this into account.
+- Gas stations are in Kaunakakai so take this into account.
 One of them is open 24/7.

 - A 4WD is not a must, however, it will allow you to explore the beautiful Kamakou Preserve (the Molokai Forest Reserve) and make it down to secluded Mo’omomi Beach.

 - Drive very carefully on Molokai roads, especially along the southern coastal road to Halawa Valley.
-There are many blind turns along the way and “crazy” local oncoming drivers without much room for error.
+There are many blind turns along the way and “daring” local oncoming drivers.
 Moreover, locals like to “camp” with their vehicles on the narrow margins of the south coast road, increasing the risk of driving at night.

 - As the forgotten child of Maui County (Maui – Lanai – Molokai), rookie police officers are sent to Molokai to complete their training and “practice” their “ticketing skills”.
 Drive safely and adhere to road rules or you risk getting a ticket.